 An incomplete grade ("I") is given when a student lacks some essential requirements of the course and is only allowed in special cases where students come to the end of the semester and experience illness or an unavoidable crisis.
-A grade of "I" must be requested by the student and must have the approval of the course instructor, division/school chair, and VPAA for Undergraduate Studies.
+A grade of "I" must be requested by the student and must have the approval of the course instructor, department/school chair, and dean of the college of the student's selected major.
 Forms for requesting an "I" are available on the SNU Portal.
-An "I" is not to be given to allow extra time to complete course-work that should have been completed during the term.
+An "I" is not to be given to allow extra time to complete coursework that should have been completed during the term.
 Incomplete work must be completed prior to the beginning of the final examination period of the semester immediately following.
-Extension of the completion period requires approval by the VPAA for Undergraduate Studies.
+Extension of the completion period requires approval by the college dean.